TrustMeLab/trust-dapp/README.md

 ## Introduction

-Trust protocol uses smart contracts hosted on the Ethereum blockchain to provide a decentralized, trustless, and transparent way to record rent payments between 2 parties.
+A Tenant paying his rent on time has a lot of value for a Landlord, but it is not easy and close to impossible to prove as it is easy to fake documents on this matter.
+The Trust protocol provides a decentralized, trustless, and transparent way to allow a Tenant to record his rent payments on the Ethereum blockchain, so that he can use this payment history as a Proof Of Trustworthiness during his housing search.

 ---